sam0737/hellosam.net.collections/README.md

 Hellosam.Net.Collections.BinaryTree
 -----------------------------------
-Represents collection of key/value pairs implemented in binary tree.
+Represents collection of key/value pairs (dictionary) implemented in binary tree.

 Hellosam.Net.Collections.AVLTree
 --------------------------------
-Represents collection of key/value pairs implemented in AVL tree.
+Represents collection of key/value pairs (dictionary) implemented in AVL tree.
 Insertion, removal, lookup operations are in O(log n)

 Hellosam.Net.Collections.ThreadSafeObservableDictionary
 -------------------------------------------------------
-Represents collection of key/value pairs implemented in AVL tree.
+Represents collection of key/value pairs (dictionary) implemented in AVL tree.
 Thread-safe and observable by WPF items content controls.

+Please noted that insertion and removal time complexity is subjected to framework Observer, which operates in O(n).
+Event are sent on another thread and hence does not block the writer.

 Miscellaneous
 =============